PNW-D3ck3r/OpenOverlay/README.md

 • Wrist Overlay: A small, watch-like screen that is shown on your left or right wrist that shows the time, currently playing Spotify song, usage stats, and a cog wheel that when clicked opens the options panel.

-• Settings Menu: A phone like menu that allows you to change your theme, color contrast, which wrist the Watch Overlay appears on, and many other options.
+• Settings Menu: A phone like menu that displays the time in the corner, and allows you to change your theme, color contrast, which wrist the Wrist Overlay appears on, and many other options.

-• The ability to get notifications on your real life phone, to pop up on your Wrist Overlay when in VR.
+• The ability to get notifications on your real life phone to pop up on your Wrist Overlay when in VR.
+(Note: must be using Windows 10 for this feature to work, it uses the "My Phone" application on Windows 10)

 • The ablilty to display your desktop windows and programs in vr while in-game, you can attach windows anywhere in your playspace, attach the window to your head, or even to your wrist on-top of your wrist overlay!